What is an end user licence agreement (EULA)?

 While most EULAs are designed to support the rights of software vendors more fully, they also provide several benefits to the end users themselves.
 By clearly outlining the end users' rights and restrictions, the EULA establishes expectations, defines software and maintenance terms, and describes how the software should be used for optimal effectiveness.

-End user licensing agreements are usually unique to the vendors and the application they represent.
+End user licensing agreements are usually unique to the vendors and the application that they represent.
 That said, most EULAs consist of certain common elements.
 Many of these elements take the form of clauses throughout the EULA:

 Definitions